podium-lib/layout/README.md

 });
 ```

-If the layout is mouned on ex `/foo` one should do like this:
+If the layout is mouned at `/foo`, set pathname to `/foo` and mount middleware and routes at or under `/foo`

 ```js
 const app = express();